 Here's some of the common ways people ruin their healthy salada.

-Using Only Iceberg lettuceIceberg lettuce
+Using Only Iceberg lettuce

 Adding Extra Cheese

-and protein, but pay attention to how much cheese you are using.
+Easy!
+Just pay attention to how much cheese you are using.
 A serving of cheese is about one and one-half ounces - or about the size of a pair of dice.
 Go with a low-fat dry cheese like Parmesan or you can add some reduced fat cheese, or use vegetarian cheese substitutes made from rice or soy.

 Adding Fried and Processed Meats